zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 DTC (Device Tree Compiler)
 ==========================

-A recent DTC version (1.4.6 or higher) is required.
+A :ref:`recent DTC version <install-required-tools>` is required.
 Check what version you have by using ``dtc --version``.
 If you have an older version, either install a more recent one by building from source, or use the one that is bundled in the :ref:`Zephyr SDK <zephyr_sdk>` by installing it.

 Python
 ======

-Python 3.6 or later is required.
+A `modern Python 3 version <install-required-tools>` is required.
 Check what version you have by using ``python3 --version``.

 If you have an older version, you will need to install a more recent Python 3.
 You can build from source, or use a backport from your distribution's package